 What type of probiotic is best?

 Because we are unique individuals, the impacts outside sources have on our bodies vary greatly.
 Probiotics are one of the ways we can potentially relieve conditions affecting our bodies, but finding the right genus, species, and strain is important in relieving your condition.
+It is also an important step in how to restore gut health.
 Here is a list of physical conditions and which strains of probiotics have been proven to help certain types of people:

 1. Irritable Bowel Syndrome (IBS) – constipation

 A combination of Lactobacillus acidophilus PBS066, Lactobacillus reuteri PBS072, and Lactobacillus plantarum PBS067, Lactobacillus rhamnosus LRH020, and Bifidobacterium animalis subsp.
 Lactis BL050 have shown to help constipation relief in children.13 The results of these strains can be less belching, abdominal fullness, and bloating.